All Episodes

 We began building in health savings accounts because we want people to decide they like controlling their own money.

-I would like to see uh Congressman Tom Price's bill, which allows private contracting and allows those on a voluntary basis.
+I would like to see Congressman Tom Price's bill, which allows private contracting and allows those on a voluntary basis.

-I mean, one of the things we loved learned in ninety s 1996 with extensive focus groups.
+I mean, one of the things we learned in 1996 with extensive focus groups, senior citizens love to be allowed to choose.

 They hate to be forced to choose.